 Receptive Language Vs Expressive Language – Which to Focus on First

 Let’s take an example from another area of our field.
 What is one of the first things we do when we are working with a child that is unintelligible?
 We look at their age.
 Then we look at what they’re not producing.
-And finally we write goals at the level just beyond where they are successful independently.
+And finally we write goals at the level just below where they are being successful.

 Let’s say the child is 5 and not producing bilabials.
 We have no problem writing goals for the sounds that should come in at 3.

-So on the expressive language side, especially with the little guys, we know we have this inverted pyramid where we talk about speaking at the single-word level, then two-word level, phrase level, and on up to sentences.
+So on the expressive language side, especially with the little guys, we know we have this inverted pyramid where we talk about speaking at the word, then two-word, phrase level, and on up to sentences.

 But what are we doing when a child has a mixed receptive expressive language disorder?
 Are you starting to see that based on all our experience and the order of acquisition of the standardized inventories, that receptive language should precede expressive?